Ahmed-fsociety/BOFT-Organizer/README.md

 # BOFT Organizer

-Python app that organizes files in a given folder based on their file type (works only on windows)
+ "Based-On-File-Type" Organizer aka BOFT Organizer is Python app that organizes files in a given folder based on their file type, only tested on windows will properly work fine on any linux distro tho